3D quaternionic condensations, Hopf invariants, and skyrmion lattices with synthetic spin-orbit coupling: The Model Hamiltonian

-In the previous study of 2D Rashba SO coupling with harmonic potential \cite{wu2008,hu2012}, the single particle eigenstates are intuitively expressed in momentum representation: the low energy state lies around a ring in momentum space, and the harmonic potential becomes the planar rotor operator on this ring subject to a $\pi$-flux, which quantizes the angular momentum $j_z$ to half integers.
+In the previous study of the 2D Rashba spin-orbit coupling with harmonic potentials \cite{wu2008,hu2012}, the single-particle eigenstates are intuitively expressed in the momentum representation: the low energy state lies around a ring in momentum space, and the harmonic potential becomes the planar rotor operator on this ring subject to a $\pi$-flux, which quantizes the angular momentum $j_z$ to half integers.
 Similar picture also applies in 3D \cite{ghosh2011,wu2008}.
-The low energy states are around the SO sphere.
-In the projected low energy Hilbert space, the eigenvectors read $\psi_+(\vec k)= (\cos\frac{\theta_k}{2}, \sin\frac{\theta_k}{2}e^{i\phi_k})^T$.
-The harmonic potential is again a rotor Hamiltonian on the SO sphere subject to the Berry gauge connection as $V_{tp}=\frac{1}{2}m (i \nabla_k -\vec A_k)^2$ with the moment of inertial $I=M_k k_{so}^2$ and $M_k=\hbar^2/(m\omega^2)$. $\vec A_k=i\avg{\psi_{+}(\vec k)|\nabla_k|\psi_{+}(\vec k)}$ is the vector potential of the $U(1)$ magnetic monopole, which quantizes the angular momentum $j$ to half-integers.
+The low energy states are around the spin-orbit sphere.
+In the projected low energy Hilbert space, the eigenvectors read \bea \psi_+(\vec k)= (\cos\frac{\theta_k}{2}, \sin\frac{\theta_k}{2}e^{i\phi_k})^T. \eea The harmonic potential is again a rotor Hamiltonian on the spin-orbit sphere subject to the Berry gauge connection as \bea V_{tp}=\frac{1}{2}m (i \nabla_k -\vec A_k)^2 \eea with the moment of inertial $I=M_k k_{so}^2$ and $M_k=\hbar^2/(m\omega^2)$. $\vec A_k=i\avg{\psi_{+}(\vec k)|\nabla_k|\psi_{+}(\vec k)}$ is the vector potential of a $U(1)$ magnetic monopole, which quantizes the angular momentum $j$ to half-integers.
 While the radial energy is still quantized in terms of $\hbar \omega$, the angular energy dispersion with respect to $j$ is strongly suppressed at large values of $\alpha$ as \bea E_{n_r,j,j_z}\approx \Big(n_r +\frac{j(j+1)}{2\alpha^2} \Big ) \hbar \omega +\mbox{const}, \eea where $n_r$ is the radial quantum number.
-As further shown in Ref. \cite{li2012}, in the case $\alpha\gg 1$, all the states with the same $n_r$ but different $j$ and $j_z$ are nearly degenerate, thus can be viewed as one 3D Landau level with spherical symmetry but broken parity.
+As further shown in Ref. \cite{li2012}, in the case $\alpha\gg 1$, all the states with the same $n_r$ but different $j$ and $j_z$ are nearly degenerate, thus can be viewed as one 3D Landau level with spherical symmetry but the broken parity.
 If filled with fermions, the system belongs to the $Z_2$-class of 3D strong topological insulators.